Source vs. site energy

 Driving cross country in near-hundred-degree heat.
 Camping with the dog.
 Performing subsistence tasks alone.

-I thought I might recreate the magical odyssey I took last summer, when, newly liberated from my high-pressure job, I broke out a brand new tent and taught myself to camp.
+I thought I might recreate the magical odyssey I took last summer.
+Newly liberated from my high-pressure job, I went camping alone for the first time.

 But this year the energy was different.
 I needed more stamina than spunk.

-I entered my 60th year on the planet—turning 59, not 60, as some friends misunderstood.
+I entered my 60th year on the planet.

 I fought off a wicked case of vertigo.